-We note that the requested regulations are nearly identical to those of last year, and we propose to approve them for the 2016-17 hunting season if the seasons' dates fall within the final Federal flyway frameworks (applies to nontribal hunters only).
+We note that the requested regulations are nearly identical to those of last year, and we propose to approve them for the 2019-20 hunting season if the seasons' dates fall within the final Federal flyway frameworks (applies to nontribal hunters only).

-(u) Skokomish Tribe, Shelton, Washington (Tribal Members Only)
+(v) Skokomish Tribe, Shelton, Washington (Tribal Members Only)

 Since 1996, the Service and the Point No Point Treaty Tribes, of which the Skokomish Tribe was one, have cooperated to establish special regulations for migratory bird hunting.
 The Tribes have been acting independently since 2005.
-The Skokomish Tribe has yet to send in a proposal to establish migratory bird hunting regulations for tribal members for the 2016-17 season.
 The Tribe has a reservation on the Olympic Peninsula in Washington State and is a successor to the signatories of the Treaty of Point No Point of 1855.

-The Skokomish Tribe usually requests a duck and coot season from September 16, 2016, to February 28, 2017.
+We have yet to hear from the Skokomish Tribe for the 2019-20 season.
+The Skokomish Tribe usually requests a duck and coot season from September 16 to February 29.
 The daily bag limit is seven ducks, including no more than two hen mallards, one pintail, one canvasback, and two redheads.
 The daily bag and possession limit on harlequin duck is one per season.
 The coot daily bag limit is 25.
 The possession limit is twice the daily bag limit, except as noted above.

-For geese, the Tribe usually requests a season from September 16, 2016, to February 28, 2017.
+For geese, the Tribe usually requests a season from September 16 to February 29.
 The daily bag limit is four, including no more than three light geese.
 The season on Aleutian Canada geese is closed.
-For brant, the Tribe usually proposes a season from November 1, 2016, to February 15, 2017, with a daily bag limit of two.
+For brant, the Tribe proposes a season from November 1, 2019, to February 15, 2020, with a daily bag limit of two.
 The possession limit is twice the daily bag limit.

-For mourning doves, band-tailed pigeon, and snipe, the Tribe usually requests a season from September 16, 2016, to February 28, 2017, with a daily bag limit of 10, 2, and 8, respectively.
+For mourning doves, band-tailed pigeon, and snipe, the Tribe usually requests a season from September 16 to February 29, with a daily bag limit of 10, 2, and 8, respectively.
 The possession limit is twice the daily bag limit.